Biden Foundation teams up with LGBTQ groups on family acceptance campaign

 Now 16, Xander Ruth is thriving in a public high school for the arts.
 In his spare time, he likes to practice kung fu, and he intends to continue his studies after graduation.
 “I want to go to college and study film,” he said.

-Berman and Ruth both acknowledged that family and community support were instrumental in helping him make it through those tough middle school years.
+Berman and Ruth, both of California, acknowledged that family and community support were instrumental in helping him make it through those tough middle school years.

-Xander Ruth’s story is one of several included in the newly released Advancing Acceptance campaign, a collaboration of the Biden Foundation, Movement Advancement Project and Gender Spectrum.
-The campaign seeks to raise awareness about the importance of family acceptance for transgender and gender-nonconforming youth through video testimonials and a collection of resources for youth, their families and policy makers.
+Xander Ruth’s story is one of several included in the newly announced Advancing Acceptance campaign, a collaboration of the Biden Foundation, the Movement Advancement Project and Gender Spectrum.
+The campaign seeks to raise awareness about the importance of family acceptance for transgender and gender-nonconforming youth through video testimonials and a collection of resources for youth, their families and policymakers.

 “It’s critical for families to know that their words and actions can make the difference between a happy, healthy, thriving child — or one at greatly elevated risk of depression, suicidal behavior and other harmful outcomes,” Ineke Mushovic, executive director of Movement Advancement Project, an LGBTQ think tank, told NBC News.
 “Too many families, and the lives of too many transgender children, have been devastated by parents who reject these children or try to force them to be someone they’re not.”